Prejudice182/prej-milestone-three/README.md

 ### Existing Features

 - Cards - gives a quick glimpse at the poster and synopsis for the entry
-- Links - lets users browse on to imdB, the largest movie and TV database
+- Voting - lets users vote up or down their favourite entries
+- Edit - Users can change why an entry is included in the list
+- View All - Allows users to browse through all entries in a category
+- Delete - Remove an entry from the listing, if you don't think it should be there
 - Modals - provide a warning before deleting an entry
 - Forms - used to input info about an entry